Charles Michael Jarrell

-Charles Michael Jarrell (May 15, 1940) is an American prelate of the Roman Catholic Church, serving as bishop of the Diocese of Lafayette in Louisiana from 2002 to 2016.
-Jarrell served as bishop of the Diocese of Houma–Thibodaux in Louisiana from 1993 to 2002.
+Charles Michael Jarrell (May 15, 1940) is an American Catholic retired prelate who served as bishop of Lafayette in Louisiana from 2002 to 2016.
+Jarrell served as bishop of Houma–Thibodaux in Louisiana from 1993 to 2002.

 Biography

 Early life

-Bishop Michael Jarrell was born on May 15, 1940, in Opelousas, Louisiana to William Jarrell Sr. and Jessie Rosa Barnett Jarrell.
+Michael Jarrell was born on May 15, 1940, in Opelousas, Louisiana to William Jarrell Sr. and Jessie Rosa Barnett Jarrell.
 He attended public schools in Opelousas, then entered the Immaculata Minor Seminary in Lafayette, Louisiana.
-In 1960, Jarrell entered Catholic University of America in Washington, D.C., earning a Bachelor of Philosophy degree in 1962 and an Master of Philosophy degree in 1963.
-Jarrell was ordained to the subdiaconate and then the diaconate in June 1966 by then Auxiliary Bishop Warren L. Boudreaux.
+In 1960, Jarrell enrolled in Catholic University of America in Washington, D.C., earning a Bachelor of Arts in philosophy degree in 1962 and a Master of Philosophy degree in 1963.
+Jarrell was ordained to the subdiaconate and then the diaconate in June 1966 by Auxiliary Bishop Warren L. Boudreaux.

 Priesthood

-On June 3, 1967, Jarrell was ordained a priest by Bishop Maurice Schexnayder at the Cathedral of Saint John the Evangelist in Lafayette.
+On June 3, 1967, Jarrell was ordained a priest for the Diocese of Lafayette in Louisiana by Bishop Maurice Schexnayder at the Cathedral of Saint John the Evangelist in Lafayette.